1. Your Pet Knows their Vet: You should not see a new face each time; instead someone who gets to know you, your animal and their health history.

 6. We're Local: You will be treated with friendliness, courtesy and respect and your questions will be answered fully.
 Your children are welcome to come and take part in their family pets’ care.
 We believe your pet's visit should be as enjoyable as possible.

 See more of our videos

 Our senior experienced vets Dr Andrew Spanner, Dr Claire Daly and Dr Tanya Dodi enjoy caring for a range of animals whether they be dog or puppy, cat or kitten, rabbit, ferret, bird, rat or mouse.
-Our Adelaide vet hospital is open on weekdays plus all day Saturday.
+Our Adelaide vet is open on weekdays plus all day Saturday.
 Visit Andrew's Google+ page at Google